DO YOU HAVE LYME DISEASE FOR LIFE (1)

 Frequently Asked Questions

-Most patients do not have active Lyme disease forever.
-Many recover fully, especially with early diagnosis and treatment.
+Most patients do not have active Lyme disease for life.
+Many recover fully, especially when diagnosed and treated early.

 Why do some patients remain sick after treatment?

-Persistent symptoms may reflect delayed diagnosis, inflammation, nervous system dysfunction, co-infections, or other complications that require ongoing care.
+Persistent symptoms may reflect delayed diagnosis, inflammation, nervous system dysfunction, co-infections, immune dysregulation, or other complications that require ongoing care.

 Can co-infections affect recovery?